Pairing Good Lobster with the Best Wine

 Of course, there are a million different wines you could pair with your favorite seafood.

-Try out a Vinho Verde from Portugal, or a Chenin Blanc from the Loire Valley – these varietals complement lobster, most lean fish, raw clams and oysters too.
+Try out a Vinho Verde from Portugal or a Chenin Blanc from the Loire Valley – these varietals complement lobster, most lean fish, raw clams, and oysters, too.

 But what About Red Wine and Seafood?